giovtorres/docker-centos7-slurm/README.md

 docker run -it -h ernie giovtorres/docker-centos7-slurm:latest
 ```

 The above command will drop you into a bash shell inside the container.
+Tini
-Supervisord is the process manager.
-To view the status of all the processes,
+is responsible for `init` and supervisord is the process control system .
+To
-run:
+view the status of all the processes, run:

 ```
 [root@ernie /]# supervisorctl status